Automattic/wp-calypso/client/components/data/query-billing-transactions/README.md

-Query Billing Data
+Query Billing Transactions
 ================

-`<QueryBillingData />` is a React component used in managing network requests for billing data.
+`<QueryBillingTransactions />` is a React component used in managing network requests for billing transactions.

 ## Usage